harvard-lil/aibot/README.md

 The bot can also be added to any channel, and then will respond to @ mentions.

-## Conversation bot hidden URL

-The conversation bot can fetch a hidden prompt from any URL stored in `HIDDEN_PROMPT_URL`.
+# Configuration

+Configuration is via the environment variables set in `.env.example`.
+You can copy the file to `.env` or set environment variables another way.

+* `MODEL`: a model using the OpenAI chat API, e.g. "gpt-4" or "gpt-3.5-turbo".
+* `MODEL_MAX_TOKENS`: the maximum number of tokens allowed by the given model.
+For cost, it may be useful to set this lower than the actual max, as a long conversation or a question in a long public channel can generate a lot of context.
+* `HIDDEN_PROMPT_URL`: A url containing text to provide as the system prompt to the bot.
   All paragraph tags, whose text does not start with `#`, will be included as paragraphs at the start of the hidden prompt.
 The URL will be refetched once every five minutes.
 A Google Doc that is published to the web works well as a hidden prompt URL.

 # Dev setup